rrovetto/maritime-sar-knowledgebase/README.md

 ![image](images/International-Database-MarineSAR-Knowledge_Rovetto_v1.jpg)

 The goal of this project is to create an internationally-accessible databse for the global maritime search and rescue (SAR community to access and add entries about: lessons-learned, best-practices, and recommendations for operations, managemenet and other topics.
+In all this supports an organizations _knowledge management_ strategy in the following ways.
+The database containing the target information can be understood as a knowledgebase.
+This single or multiple knowledgebase(s) facilitates _knowledge preservation_.
+The intertnational scope, accessibility, and contributions facilitates knowledge transfer and knowledge exchange/sharing; it also afford future data analysis for added _knowledge discovery_.

-This includes preserving and storing:
+The scope includes preserving and storing:
 - essential know-how and information for safety and successfully conducting water SAR missions and training exercises
 - the implicit knowledge held and learned by seasoned practitioners
 - data and discoveries from data or studies